 We’ve assessed the cost of fixing the issues with navigation and accessing information, and with interactive tools and transactions.
 We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will revisit this assessment in December 2021.
+We will revisit this assessment at a later date.

 However, in the meantime we have partnered with accessiBe to resolve these issues using their AI-driven tool for web accessibility.

 Content that’s not within the scope of the accessibility regulations